sumaris-net/sumaris-pod/README.md

-# SUMARiS app
+# SUMARiS App

+SUMARiS is a shared database for management of skate stocks.

-An Ionic 4 + Angular 5 App, with login features
+Technologies: SUMARiS App is an Ionic 4 + Angular 5 App.

 ## Compile from source